 SJHA students are expected to be in their seat at the start of every class.
 Students who are late more than 3 times in a semester will experience the following escalating consequences:

 - After School Campus Clean Up

-- Seniors: Excessive tardies results in loss of Senior privileges activities
+- Seniors: Excessive tardies result in loss of Senior privileges activities

 3. Electronics & Cell Phone Policy